 Every city has its must-see sights.
 Sometimes they are built up to be the most amazing thing you’ll ever see and sometimes they’re completely underrated.
 Venice is incredible, but St Mark’s Square is ridiculously crowded.
-You know what’s not as impressive?
+You know what’s not as impressive as everyone thinks?
 The Space Needle in Seattle.
-Also, the Leaning Tower of Pisa but it is unique and when it comes to what to do in Pisa, it’s a must.
-We’ve got an easy Pisa day trip plan that will get you off the train, seeing the sights, and moving onto your next destination with ease.
+Also, the Leaning Tower of Pisa is not as astounding as you expect, but it is unique and when it comes to one day in Pisa, it’s a must.
+We’ve got an easy Pisa day trip plan that will get you off the train, seeing the sights, and moving onto your next destination with ease and you’ll love it!

-What you’ll find here: getting to Pisa from Cinque Terre or Florence, what makes Pisa unusual, what to do in Pisa and quick tips for an easy visit to Pisa.
+What you’ll find here: getting to Pisa from Cinque Terre or Florence, what makes Pisa unusual, what to do in Pisa BESIDES the tower, and quick tips for an easy visit to Pisa.
+If you have additional tips or favorites, please leave a comment or send us a note.
+We’re happy to share more!

-We actually recommend visiting as an easy Pisa day trip or a stop on a larger train journey.
+We actually recommend visiting as an easy Pisa day trip or a stop on a larger train journey, which is the easiest way to get to Pisa.
 We made the stop over between Florence and La Spezia after hiking through Cinque Terre.
 While there is more to Pisa than the famous sights within the city wall, you can feel good planning what to do in Pisa just by checking those sights out, as exploring Pisa on foot will show you the best of the city.

 Tip: don’t take a taxi when you get off the train.
 It’ll be tempting, but do the walk.
 This is when you’ll get the best impression of the town and its beautiful antiquated charm.